zlj-zz/pigit/README.md

 ## Usage

-You can run `pigit` in terminal, and you will see this:
+You can run `pigit` in terminal, and you will see this intro:

 ```
 [pigit] version: 1.0.9